jparkie/cookiecutter-scala-play/README.md

 ## Features

-### Dockerfile + sbt + Makefile
+### Dockerfile + Makefile + Jenkinsfile

-- A Dockerfile with Java 8, Scala 2.11, and sbt 1.1 is provided to self-contain the project.
+- A Dockerfile with Java 8, Scala 2.12, and sbt 1.1, scalafmt 1.5.1, scalastyle 1.0.0, and pre-commit is provided to self-contain the project.
-- The project is managed with a Makefile to execute various project commands within a Docker container.
+- A Makefile is provided to execute various project commands within a Docker container.
-- The Docker container is setup to be efficienct and interoperable with the local machine by mounting the project folder, `~/.sbt`, `~/.ivy2`, the network, and the Docker socket.
+- A Jenkinsfile is provided with the following stages: Checkout, Pre-Commit, Clean, Build, Unit Test, Integration Test, Acceptance Test, Coverage, and Docker Publish.

 #### Makefile